aionnetwork/aion-docs/developers/tutorials/web3-js.md

 ---
 title: End to End
 section: Web3.js
-description: In this tutorial we're going to run through the entire end-to-end process of setting up your Web3.js project, connecting to a node, deploying a contract, and then with it.
-This is a great place to get started with building web front-ends for your Java blockchain applications.
-We'll be supplying a sample contract for you to use, so you don't have to write any Java in this tutorial.
+description: In this tutorial we're going to run through the entire end-to-end process of setting up your Web3.js project, connecting to a node, deploying a contract, and then interacting with it.
+This is a great place to get started with building web front-ends for your applications.
+We'll be supplying a sample contract for you to use, so you don't have to write any Java in this tutorial, and can focus on the JavaScript.
 ---

-## Steps

-1. Set Up a Project
-   1. Grab the `web3.min.js` file.
-   2. Include it in an `index.html` file.
-   3. Connect to a node.
-2. Grab the jar and abi files.
-3. Deploy a Contract.
-4. Call the Contract.
-5. Change the Blockchain.
-6. Send Coins to an Account.

-## Set Up
+## Project Set Up

 Our project is going to be made up of three files: